ara-medina/repository-portfolio/README.md

 # repository-portfolio
-A portfolio of GitHub repos created by Sandra Medina.
+A portfolio of GitHub repos.

 Install:
 1. Clone repo